xinleipan/VirtualtoReal-RL/README.md

 ## Virtual to Real Reinforcement Learning for Autonomous Driving ##
 #### In BMVC 2017 (Spotlight Presentation) ####
-By Xinlei Pan* Yurong You* Ziyan Wang, Cewu Lu
+By Xinlei Pan*, Yurong You*, Ziyan Wang, Cewu Lu

 ## Introduction